ohpauleez/cmma/README.md

  * `cmma ns cmma.classpath` - Same as above
  * `cmma makefile` - echo out the core Makefile

+See the [examples](./cmma-clj/examples) directory for `Makefile.cmma` examples and using CMMA with lein, maven, or as a standalone tool.

 #### What about profiles/plugins/some-other-lein-feature?

 You're using Make now, so all Make functionality holds.
 "Profiles" are just